 Organic lemons?
 Really?
 Those are $5 a bag, and I’m going to eat them, not spray them on my toilets.
 My toilets don’t vote with their fork or their dollars, and pee splatters don’t deserve organic-y goodness, nor do they justify a line item on the budget.

 And essential oils?
 Those are pricey.
-I do use essential oils, but for my health, not for cleaning.
+I do use essential oils, but for my health and well-being, not for cleaning.
 Why?
 Because they cling to your cleaning cloths and become impossible to remove without multiple stripping washes.
 What good are microfiber cloths and cleaning towels that repel water?